php-kafka/php-avro-schema-generator/README.md

 ### Generating schemas from classes
 Please note, that this feature is highly experimental.
-You probably still need to adjust the generated templates, but it gives you a basic tempalte to work with.
+You probably still need to adjust the generated templates, but it gives you a basic template to work with.
-Class direcotries: Directories containing the classes you want to generate schemas from Output directory: output directory for your generated schema templates
+Class directories: Directories containing the classes you want to generate schemas from Output directory: output directory for your generated schema templates

 #### Generate schemas (code)